KilledByAPixel/LittleJS/FAQ.md

 Press the Esc key to show the the debug menu.
 From here there are several options that can be accesed via the number keys.

-You can also press + or - to speed up or slow down time to help with debugging!
+You can also press + or - to adjust game speed to help with debugging, or just for fun!

 ---